 A total of 1,032 new homes were sold during the 12 months that ended in April, down from 1,039 for the year that ended in March.

-Out of all housing closings, new home closings represented 16.3%.
-This is down from the 21.5% of closings a year earlier.
-Following a year-over-year increase in December, closings of new and existing homes also rose year-over-year in January.
+As a percentage of overall housing closings, new home closings represented 18.0%.
+This is an increase on a percentage basis, as new home closings were 16.2% of total closings a year ago.
+Following a year-over-year decline in March, closings of new and existing homes also fell year-over-year in April.

 Pricing and Mortgage Trends